Agency Information Guide last reviewed August 2024

 Service NSW does not hold information on behalf of Transport for NSW.
 Common types of information held by Transport for NSW include:

-• Drivers licence information, driving record or driver licence photo.
+- driver licence information, driving record and driver licence photo.

 Information which may not be disclosed